Squagward/slate-1/source/includes/_objects.md

-[Inventory](#inventory) | Contains information about the player's inventory [XMLHttpRequest](#xmlhttprequests) | Used for making an HTTP request Thread | This is a pseudo object, used to do tasks that take a long time
+[Inventory](#inventory) | Contains information about the player's inventory [XMLHttpRequest](#xmlhttprequests) | Used for making an HTTP request Thread | This is a pseudo object, used to do tasks that take a long time CPS | Contains information about the player's clicks per second ParticleEffect | Allows creation of custom particle effects to be displayed client side

 # Books